drubin/jk/docs/rfc/0000-import-from-images.md

 ## Summary

-This RFC proposes

- - using a search path, rather than only looking in the script directory, for resolving modules (as requested in [#243][])
- - adding a flag for specifying a local path to put on the module search path
+The PR [#305][] adds a flag to `jk run` etc. which is used to add directories to the "module search path"; that is, the directories in which modules are sought when imported.

+This RFC conjectures that container images are a useful form of packaging (for discussion, see the rest of the text), and proposes:

- - adding a flag for specifying a container image to put on the search path
+ - adding a flag for specifying a container image to put on the module search path
- - automatically downloading and caching images that appear on the search path
+ - automatically downloading and caching images that appear on the module search path

 The main implementation changes are:

- - allowing for an arbitrary set of module resolvers to be given to the VM
+ - allowing module resolvers to access container images (possibly by unpacking them, at least to start with)
  - an image download and caching mechanism

 The latter is orthogonal to its use for fetching modules, though this